agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 DS has a fast paced scene, I gather from 80k-hours-guide.
 Faster feedback cycle, and large connection between work and outcomes can be felt.
-Further impression I get is that there it will be easy to obtain bragable credentials.
+Further impression I get is that it will be easy to obtain braggable credentials.
 My belief that DS will give good credentials combined with an uncertainty, leaves it at a rating of 7.5/10.

 **Runway**

-DS in NL probably starts with a slightly higher salary than DE based on estimates from Payscale DS's seem to earn ([46k€](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam) and design engineers [40k€](https://www.payscale.com/research/NL/Job=Mechanical_Design_Engineer/Salary)).
+DS in NL probably starts with a slightly higher salary than DE based on estimates from Payscale.
+DS seems to earn ([46k€](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam) and design engineers [40k€](https://www.payscale.com/research/NL/Job=Mechanical_Design_Engineer/Salary)).
 This implies a faster runway than DE.
 DS in US allows a more faster collection of the runway for 18 months.
-But in any case right now it appears I will have to work in NL and slowly plot my travel towards US or NGO's.
-So I suspect it to take about 2 years.
-So I will give it 7/10/
+But in any case right now it appears I will have to work in NL and so the runway here is relevant.
+So I expect it to take about 2 years.
+So I will give it 7/10.

 **Supportive conditions/Job Satisfaction**